Media-TIC Building: The Digital "La Pedrera" of Barcelona’s 22@ District

 Traditional 22@ Construction: Rigid structures, based on reinforced concrete, which limit spatial partitioning and rely on constant centralized HVAC systems.

-Technical Specifications: Media-TIC (Barcelona Growth Centre)
+Project Media-TIC (Barcelona Growth Centre)

-Architect: Enric Ruiz-Geli, Cloud 9
+Architecture (Design) Enric Ruiz-Geli, Cloud 9

-Budget: 20,791,486 Euros
+Budget 20,791,486 Euros

 Is the Media-TIC an example of hybrid architecture?